agumabong/agumabong.github.io/README.md

 ##### September 2017 - Present
 * Taught students the setup and use of Rasberry Pi and Arduino
 * Completed advanced projects using Raspberry Pi and Arduino
-* Designed a curriculum for and taught multiple C++ classes
+* Designed a curriculum for C++ classes
+* Taught multiple C++ classes from the basics up to classes and templating
 * Kept detailed logs about day to day operations and daily lessons.
 ### Broadcom
 #### Summer Intern (Test Engineering)